 The first step is to work out how much money you actually need to realistically support yourself as you get older.
 Therefore, it makes sense to establish a goal to aim for.
-Put together a budget, taking into account heating, electricity, water, council tax, food, transport, home repairs, clothing, holidays and gifts.
+Put together a budget, taking into account heating, electricity, water, council tax, food, transport, home repairs, mortgage repayments or rent, clothing, holidays and gifts.
 Check out our guide on putting together a budget.

 Consider the cost of care in your later years too, should you become unable to take care of yourself in your own home.
 There’s more advice on this topic in our guide to long-term care.

-Once you’ve worked out the total income you’ll need to take you through your retirement, use one of the online pension calculators to work out how much you need to putting away each month to achieve this.
+Once you’ve worked out the total income you’ll need to take you through your retirement, use an online pension calculator to work out how much you need to put away each month to achieve this.

 You need to think about ways to make more money right now.
-You have the strength, the skills and the resources to make money for yourself: you have very valuable life experience.
+You have the strength, the skills and the resources to make money for yourself and you have very valuable life experience.
 So what can you offer?
 Which skills do you possess that could be monetised?